-I was born and raised in the Virgin Islands, went to college in Miami, worked as a teacher in Brooklyn for two years (during which time I wrote the 1st Eating Chalk), and recently moved to Buffalo, NY with my husband Adam, a 3rd year medical student.
-I’m 26 years old and I’m currently back in school, working to become a Registered Dietician.
+I was born and raised in the Virgin Islands, went to college in Miami, worked as a teacher in Brooklyn for two years (during which time I wrote the 1st Eating Chalk), moved to Buffalo, NY and attended Buffalo State College’s Coordinated Program in Dietetics.
+I live Long Island with my husband Adam, a trauma/critical care surgeon, and our dachshund, Webster.
+I’m currently an ICU/nutrition support dietitian at a hospital in Queens.

 As an undergraduate I double majored in English and Education at the University of Miami.
 In December of 2007 I married my high school sweetheart; on a beach, in flip flops, with lots of rum.
 Adam took two years before starting medical school to volunteer with Teach for America, and we fulfilled my lifelong dream of living in NYC.
 He was the one who was supposed to be in the trenches, but I accepted a teaching job at the 10th lowest ranked middle school in the city.
-During the two years I taught 8th grade English in East New York (actually I didn’t teach much of anything but that’s another story…) I realized that my passions had shifted; I wanted to work with the same population but I wanted to teach nutrition.
+During the two years I taught 8th grade English in East New York (actually I didn’t teach much of anything but that’s another story…) I realized that my passions had shifted.
 When the husband was accepted to medical school in Buffalo I quit my job and decided to go back to school as well.

 Great blog!